MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_salesorder_delete.md

 ms.author: solsen
 ---

-# Delete salesOrder
+# Delete salesOrders
-Delete a salesOrder from Dynamics 365 for Financials.
+Delete a salesOrder object from Dynamics 365 for Financials.

 ## HTTP request
 ```